 Natural gas is provided from the mainline in the community.
-Utilities for the addition will be buried.
+Utilities for the property will be buried from a pole located to the west of the residence.
+The septic field will be located approximately 200 feet to the southwest of the residence.
 Water is provided off the main line in the community.